clementgallet/libTAS/README.md

 ### Dual-arch

 If you have an amd64 system and you want to run both i386 or amd64 games, you can install libTAS 32-bit library together with the amd64 build.
 To do that, you can build using `./build.sh --with-i386`, which will produce an additional `libtas32.so` (32-bit) library together with amd64 builds of `libTAS` GUI and `libtas.so` library.

-You will need the 32-bit version of libraries `libX11`, `libX11-xcb`, `libasound`, `libavutil`, `libswresample`, and also `libfreetype` and `libfontconfig` for the HUD feature.
+You will need the 32-bit version of libraries `libX11`, `libX11-xcb`, `libasound`, `libavutil`, `libswresample`, the 32-bit version of the headers for `libavutil`, `libswresample`, and also librairies `libfreetype` and `libfontconfig` for the HUD feature.
 When running a game, libTAS will choose automatically the right `libtas.so` library based on the game arch.

 ## Run